Cavorting, snorting British peer quits House of Lords

-John Buttifant Sewel had already quit as deputy speaker of the House of Lords after The Sun on Sunday released footage showing him semi-naked and snorting powder through a banknote while partying with two women.
+John Buttifant Sewel quit as deputy speaker of the House of Lords two days after The Sun on Sunday released footage showing him semi-naked and snorting powder through a banknote while partying with two women.

 In a statement, Sewel said his behaviour might not have breached the Lord's code of conduct.